rulewis/journey-optimizer.en/help/using/building-journeys/journeys-uc.md

    ![](../assets/add-attributes.png)

 The segment is now created and ready to be used in your journey.
-Using a **Read segment** activity, you can make all individuals belonging to the segment enter the journey.
+Using a **Read Segment** activity, you can make all individuals belonging to the segment enter the journey.

 ### Configure the event